lihbr/lihbr-diapositiv/230209-open-source-ecosystem/slides.md

 ---

-## That's my definition of a package ecysostem
+## That's my definition of a package ecosystem

 <small v-click>But let's precise a few things...</small>